htutarkar67/ICT111-WatchMate-MVP/docs/weekly-logbook.md

 1. Conducted opportunity analysis and identified problems in movie recommendation services.
 2. Researched existing movie recommendation platforms and identified their strengths and weaknesses.
 3. Prepared customer validation questions and collected initial user feedback.
-4. Adjust the project scope, target users, and value proposition based on research findings.
+4. Refined the project scope, target users, and value proposition based on research findings.

 ---